sf105/sttp-book/boundary-testing.md

 ![Boundary tables example filled in](/assets/img/boundary-testing/examples/boundary_table.png)

 Now we have derived the six test cases that we can use to test the boundaries.

+{% set video_id = "rPcMJg62wM4" %}
-{% include example-end.html %}
+{% include "includes/youtube.md" %}

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rPcMJg62wM4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Boundaries that are not so explicit

 Let's revisit the example from the specification-based techniques chapter.
 There, we had a program where the goal was to return the amount of bars needed in order to build some boxes of chocolates:

-{% include example-begin.html %}
-**Chocolate bars**
+> **Chocolate bars**
+>

-A package should store a total number of kilos.
+> A package should store a total number of kilos.
-There are small bars (1 kilo each) and big bars (5 kilos each).
+> There are small bars (1 kilo each) and big bars (5 kilos each).
-We should calculate the number of small bars to use, assuming we always use big bars before small bars.
+> We should calculate the number of small bars to use,
+> assuming we always use big bars before small bars.
 Return -1 if it can't be done.
+>

-The input of the program is thus the number of small bars, the number of big bars, and the total amount of kilos to store.
+> The input of the program is thus the number of small bars, the number of big bars,
-{% include example-end.html %}
+> and the total amount of kilos to store.

 And these were the classes we derived after applying the category/partition method: